 Japanese New Year Preparations

 #1 Send New Year Cards (nengajo 年賀状) – Japanese New Year cards are sent to all friends and family with photos of happy weddings, new babies and pets, and vacations.
-It is also quite common to include the Chinese zodiac for the coming year – 2015 is the ram or sheep.
+It is also quite common to include the Chinese zodiac for the coming year – 2019 is the year of the Pig.
 Companies also spend months preparing their nengajo lists and sending to all business associates.
 It is important to have the card delivered on January 1st so all cards must be mailed in Japan between December 15th to December 25th to assure arrival.
 You can make your own cards, have them printed at your local photo shop or order online.
 You also can buy lottery New Year cards at the post office and other locations that enable receivers to win prizes in a nation-wide lottery in January.
 Two etiquette points- 1.
 If you receive a card from someone you did not send one to, send one in return within the first week of the year.
 2. Do not send a nengajō to a person if they have lost a loved-one in the previous year.

 #2.
 Clean house (Oosouji 大掃除) – Starting the last week of December Japanese families conduct big house cleaning (Oosouji).
 You can liken this to spring cleaning in the West, but more intense.
 The entire daily is supposed to be deep cleaned; under furniture, washing windows, lights and hanging pictures, etc. The main reason for Oosouji is to cleanse the house and welcome in the new year with freshness and remove clutter to allow the gods to enter.

 #3.
 Order or make Japanese New Year foods (Osechi-ryori お節料理) – Japanese people eat a special selection of dishes during the New Year celebration called osechi-ryori, typically shortened to osechi.
 This consists of boiled seaweed (昆布 konbu), fish cakes (蒲鉾 kamaboko), mashed sweet potato with chestnut (栗きんとん kurikinton), simmered burdock root (金平牛蒡 kinpira gobō), and sweetened black soybeans (黒豆 kuromame).
 Each item in the Osechi has a particular meaning.
 For example the kamaboko typically is shaped to look like the first sunrise and coloured red/pink and white which are auspicious colours, the golden sweet potatoes symbolise treasures and economic fortune in the new year, the burdock root grows deep in the earth which symbolises strength and a good harvest to come, and the black soybeans “mame,” also sounds like the word for hard work and good health.
 Typically the osechi is pre-made, and is pickled or dried so it can last without refrigeration for a few days.
 Most supermarkets are closed from mid-day on the 31st until the 2nd so shopping and preparations is done before the holiday.
-Most popular Japanese restaurants and department stores take orders for osechi months prior, however, you can get some last-minute deals in the department store basements before they close today (Dec 30th).
+Most popular Japanese restaurants and department stores take orders for osechi months prior, however, you can get some last-minute deals in the department store basements before they close.
 Osechi is typically served with ozōni (お雑煮), a soup with mochi rice cake and other ingredients that differ based on various regions of Japan.

 #4.
 Prepare gift money for kids (Otoshidama) – On New Year’s Day parents and relatives give children up to age 20 or so money called otoshidama.
 The money is given in small decorated envelopes called ‘pochibukuro’.
 The custom seems to have started in the Edo period when large stores and wealthy families gave out small bags of mochi and a Mandarin orange to spread happiness.
 The amount of money depends on the age of the child, and the relationship between adult and child, however, 3,000-5,000 yen per envelope is common.